-Learn about procedures for students (with F or M visas) entering the United States on the CBP website under Arrival Procedures for Students or Exchange Visitors.
+Learn about procedures for students (with M visas) entering the United States on the CBP website under Arrival Procedures for Students or Exchange Visitors.
 Learn about admissions and entry requirements, restrictions about bringing food, agricultural products, and other restricted/prohibited goods, and more by reviewing the CBP website.

 Foreign students may request an extension through U.S. Citizenship and Immigration Services (USCIS) website (see the USCIS Extend Your Stay page).
 Additional information to maintain student status is on the U.S. Immigration and Customs Enforcement SEVP website under Maintaining Your Immigration Status While a Student or Exchange Visitor.

 Failure to depart the United States on time will result in being out of status.
 Under U.S. law, visas of individuals who are out of status are automatically voided (Section 222(g) of the Immigration and Nationality Act).
 Any multiple entry visa that was voided due to being out of status will not be valid for future entries into the United States.

 Failure to depart the United States on time may also result in you being ineligible for visas in the future.
 Review Visa Denials and Ineligibilities and Waivers: Laws to learn more.

 If your plans change while in the United States (for example, you marry a U.S. citizen or receive an offer of employment), you may be able to request a change in your nonimmigrant status to another category through U.S. Citizenship and Immigration Services (USCIS).
 See Change My Nonimmigrant Status on the USCIS website to learn more.